Fluorescent Tube Sizes Guide

 T4 Fluorescent Lights

 The T4 fluorescent tube is also known as a “mini-tubular.”
-As the name suggest, mini-tubulars are indeed smaller than regular (34") tubes and are ideal for low-light plant species.
+As the name suggests, mini-tubular are indeed smaller than regular tubes.
+They are ideal for low-light plant species.

-The T5 tube is the recommended tube for aquarium plants.
+T5 lighting has become popular in aquarium keeping, and increasingly so over the last few years.
 It has a much higher luminescence per watt of power consumption than the T4.
 More luminescence results in more efficient photosynthesis and better coloration.
 Larger aquariums tend to need more illumination than smaller aquariums.

 T5 are also known as “full-size” or “long-tubed” fluorescent tubes.
 They are available in lengths of 18, 24, 30, 36, 39, 40, 48, and 55 inches.